Chester Tourist Information. Click here to return to the home page.

 The rooms have been furnished to reflect life from different time periods.

-Also the National Trust shop is open daily.
+Also the National Trust have a gift shop in the basement part, it is open daily.

 Open 27 March - 31 October Daily 11:00 - 17:00